 Many families have more than one dog and often wonder if heartworm disease can be spread from pet to pet.
 Luckily, the answer to this question is no. Heartworms are only transmitted through the bite of an infected mosquito.
 Therefore, the only dog affected will be the one who suffered the infectious sting.
-There should be no worries about your dogs sharing food or water bowls, toys, or play areas.
+There should be no worries about your dogs sharing food or water, dog bowls, toys, dog brush, or play areas.
 There have also been very few human cases of heartworm reported.

 There are some clear signs and symptoms of your dog having heartworms.
-Initially, a dog may show no apparent signs but over time, the dog may develop a mild to severe cough as the worms begin to crowd the lungs and heart.
+Initially, a dog may show no apparent signs, but over time, the dog may develop a mild to severe cough as the worms begin to crowd the lungs and heart.
 Dogs may also become worn out and winded more easily and engage in less physical activity than before.
-Usually playful and energetic dogs may begin to lay down instead of running to fetch or leap up stairs.
+Usually, playful and energetic dogs may begin to lie down instead of running to fetch or leap upstairs.
 Another heartworm symptom is weight loss, lack of interest, or fever.
 A lack of appetite or jaundice may also be clear signs of the presence of heartworms.
-In the final stages of the disease, a dog may collapse or pass out from lack of blood to the brain.
+In the final stages of the disease, a dog may collapse or pass out from a lack of blood in the brain.
 At this point, it may be nearly impossible to save the pet.

 Prevention and Treatment